 67 Castlemaine St, Milton

-Beginning in an old 1940’s warehouse in Newstead (of course) which became their popular, industrial “spiritual home” on Doggett St, and with their production brewery and pub now open in Milton, Newstead has a name in Brisbane for really good beer.
-They keep their core range of nine beers and one cider, and brew a seasonal lager each season, as well as one-off, small batch, limited release beers and collaborative brews.
+Beginning in an old 1940’s bus depot in Newstead (of course) which became their popular, industrial “spiritual home” on Doggett St, and with their production brewery and pub now open in Milton, Newstead has a name in Brisbane for really good beer.
+They keep their core range of nine beers and one cider, plus a seasonal lager and one-off, small batch, limited release beers and collaborative brews.

 142 Distillery Rd, Eagleby

-If you’re after something a bit harder for the Christmas season, Beenleigh Rum has been brewing for over 130 years, still use the original copper equipment for pot stilling, and still source their molasses from Australia’s only remaining family-owned sugar mill.
-Doesn’t get much more local than that!
-They offer tours and tastings, and you can also to sign up for their Rum Club to enjoy limited edition releases, exclusive tastings, and more.
+Australia’s oldest operating distillery Beenleigh Rum has been brewing for over 130 years, still use the original copper equipment for pot stilling, and use high-quality local molasses and Queensland rain water in their craft.
+They offer tours and tastings, and you can also to sign up for their Rum Club to enjoy limited edition releases, exclusive events and tours, and more.

 1152 Dulguigan Road, North Tumbulgum NSW

-Creating Husk Rum, from sugar cane grown on their farm, and Ink Gin, with its vivid purple colour derived from the butterfly pea plant (and changes colour when tonic water is added!) alongside 12 other botanicals including native plants inspired by bush tucker.
-Ink Gin was first released in 2015, after three years of experimentation, by distiller Paul Messenger of Husk Distillers which is nestled in the Tweed Valley on the family’s cattle and cane farm.
-The Husk Farm Distillery and Cellar Door is open Wednesday-Sunday and they offer distillery tours, or you can buy online.
+Creating Husk Rum, from sugar cane grown on their farm, and Ink Gin, with its vivid purple colour derived from the butterfly pea plant.
+Husk was Australia’s first agricultural rum distillery, launching Husk Rum in 2012, and Ink Gin was first released in 2015, after three years of experimentation, by distiller Paul Messenger of Husk Distillers which is nestled just over the border in the Tweed Valley on the family’s cattle and cane farm.
+The Husk Farm Distillery and Cellar Door is currently open Friday-Sunday and they offer distillery tours, Christmas party packages, or you can buy online.

 6/39 Coral Street, Maleny

 Based in Maleny on the Sunshine Coast, I’ve enjoyed the Brouhaha varieties I’ve tried (the Strawberry Rhubarb Sour made with Maleny natural yoghurt and stewed fruit is my personal favourite).
 Canned and kegged on site, you can find your nearest retailer on their stockists page or take a day trip up to the beautiful Hinterland and grab it yourself – their modern brewpub boasts a 10 tap bar and curated wine and spirit list of Australian wineries and distilleries, as well as a seasonal menu.

 4 Byres St, Newstead

 A small batch brewery in Newstead (and now also in Abbotsford, Victoria) specialising in a rotating line-up of hoppy, dark, and sour beers.
 Striving to explore different flavours and styles, they have no core range but are constantly evolving.
 Check online of pay them a visit (they also serve up sourdough pizzas if you want to stay for a pint) to see what’s currently brewing.

 53-55 McCarthy Rd, Salisbury